Memorial Garden: Remembering two lost firefighters

 127 N. Broad St.

-- Saturday, Sept.
-3 – Join the Ivan and Zach Memorial Gardens Committee starting at 9am on Broad St. We will be cleaning up, collecting litter, and gardening the site.
+- Tuesday, Nov.
+15 and Wednesday, Nov.
+16th – Join the Ivan and Zach Memorial Gardens Committee starting at 9am on Broad St. We are starting to build the gardens!

 For generations, the Weaver Organ and Piano made instruments that families used to play music.
 People would gather, listening to the lively entertainment.
 Sometimes, these groups did without a piano player.
 Weaver-made player pianos serenaded them with music.